nickolashkraus/continuing-education/LFS151x/ch_18/notes.md

 ## Network for IoT

 As there are so many IoT devices, the IPv4 network range cannot accommodate them.
 We need to use the IPv6 network to address those devices.
 These devices can be installed at remote locations; they can be continuous in motion, etc. Other than the traditional network, community and companies have built different network standards to fulfill these unique needs.
-Let’s list some of them, based on the network ranges:
+Let's list some of them, based on the network ranges:

 **Short-range Wireless**
 * [Bluetooth mesh networking](https://en.wikipedia.org/wiki/Bluetooth_mesh_networking)